jorishr/notes-on-front-end/react/state/state.md

 }
 ```
 #####  Previous state
 All the calls that are being made to `this.setState()` are batched together and invoked in parrallel, not one after another.
 This means that you cannot chain various changes.
-The next invocation will already start before the previous one is updated.
+The next invocation will already start before the previous one is updated and async state changes may take a while as well.
 ```js
 //example: this.state.count = 1 and amount = 1
 changeCount(amount){